windup/windup-selenium-tests/README.md

 # windup-selenium-tests
-Selenium tests for checking the operation of windup-web ui
+*Selenium tests for checking the operation of windup-web ui*

+Thanks to @elisedd for the original version of these tests

 This PR provides code which runs tests against the Web-UI which correspond to the test scripts [here in google docs](https://docs.google.com/spreadsheets/d/1BJGNnAlXPFARxo4Pk6FRiWVQXh-q_ZCQ32E9E_t8f0I/edit?ts=5b98e6c7#gid=814464998).